Purchase Information

 III.
 RESOURCES

 Like all my other books, Philosophy of Happiness is published by Palioxis Publishing.
 A complete online review version allows you to freely explore it.
 Introductions in various media, articles, essays, quotes, and poems help you ease your way into its subject matters.
 They are centrally referenced and accessible free of charge through the Resources section.
-You can also listen to an audio version of the entire book free of charge on this site or the Philosophy of Happiness YouTube Channel.
-The book is available in paper print, hardbound and in a two-volume paperback edition, as well as in Kindle, Apple Books, Nook, Kobo, and Google e-book versions.
-For more purchase information click here or the yellow banner above.
+You can listen to an audio version of the entire book free of charge on this site or the Philosophy of Happiness YouTube Channel.
+The audio book is divided by chapter, with links to respective free downloads of print book chapters in PDF format from PhilPapers.
+The book is also offered for purchase in paper print, hardbound and in a two-volume paperback edition, as well as in Kindle, Apple Books, Nook, Kobo, and Google e-book versions.
+For more information on these options, click here or the yellow banner above.

 back to top